upenn-embedded/final-project-s25-t-t-slots-sense-the-win/README.md

 ## Sprint Review #1

 ### Last week's progress
+Just Started

 ### Current state of project
+Wrote code for displaying prompts.
+Implemented the basic game stages and state machine.
+Designed GUI for the game.
+Drew animations on screen.

 ### Next week's plan
+Configure I2C connection of HR sensor.
+Figure out how to integrate the sensor with the button.

 ## Sprint Review #2